Dren Fazlija1,

 -

-We formalize Sensitivity Awareness as a privacy game that captures unauthorized disclosure in enterprise settings (role-based access control / RBAC), making leakage measurable via an adversary’s success rate.
+We formalize Sensitivity Awareness as a privacy game that captures unauthorized disclosure in enterprise settings (role-based access control / RBAC), effectively providing a measurable framework for Contextual Authorization.

 -